Pacific-salmon-assess/iRecAnalysisPkg/README.md

 The goal of iRecAnalysisPkg is to analyse the results of catch reporting from the internet survey of recreational licence holders.

+For the lastest notes on package modifications check the [NEWS Page](https://github.com/nick-komick/iRecAnalysisPkg/NEWS.md)

 ## Installation

 You can install the released version of iRecAnalysisPkg from [GitHub](https://github.com/nick-komick/iRecAnalysisPkg) with: